<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 BOE-HTML-Inflation

-It is imperative for individuals to be aware of new changes made by the IRS.
-The main factors that will impact employees will be the following:
+It is imperative for individuals in your city, your state to be aware of annual changes made by the IRS, especially if you are at or near yourretirement age.
+For 2026, some of the main factors that may affect Caterpillar employees include the following:

-• Married taxpayers filing separately can qualify: You can claim the EITC as married filing separately if you meet other qualifications.
+• Married taxpayers filing separately can now also claim the EITC if they meet other qualifications.
 This was not available in previous years.

 Child Tax Credit changes:

-• The maximum tax credit per qualifying child is $2,000 for children five and under – or $3,000 for children six through 17 years old.
-Additionally, you can't receive a portion of the credit in advance, as was the case in 2023.
+• The maximum tax credit per qualifying child is $2,000 for children five and under or $3,000 for children six through 17 years old.

 • As a parent or guardian, you are eligible for the Child Tax Credit if your adjusted gross income is less than $200,000 when filing individually or less than $400,000 if you're filing a joint return with a spouse.